cathrynmarcuse/project-interoperability/index.md

 ----------------

 ##3.
-Components of the Information Interoerpability Framework (I2F)
+Components of the Information Interoperability Framework (I2F)

 We have broken the Information Interoperability Framework, or I2F, into components so that we can collaborate with you, our stakeholders and partners, to edit and improve it.
+You can download the PDF, as it was approved by the ISA IPC on (date).
+The content in this project may differ from the PDF because it is a work in progress only based on the I2F PDF.

 3-1 [U.S. Government Policy on Open Data](/policy-memo/) - Full text of the memorandum.